-Afterwards, Flossie continued to run the family businesses and remarried a man named Max Atkinson.
+Afterward, Flossie continued to run the family businesses and remarried a man named Max Atkinson.
 Six years after she had lost Bud, her second husband was killed in a fight in 1973, just feet from where Bud had been killed.
-Once again Flossie persevered and continued to run the business up until 1979, when its doors closed for good after 66 years in business.
-Somewhere along the line she married for a third time and passed away of natural causes in 1994.
+Once again Flossie persevered and continued to run the business up until 1979 when its doors closed for good after 66 years in business.
+Somewhere along the line she married for a third time and passed away from natural causes in 1994.
 The buildings were eventually sold and there was some talk of it being reopened but it never occurred.

 Across the street is the closed Dixie Bar, which was established in 1936 and on down the road just a bit is the old King’s Café and Bar with it vintage signage.
 Today, the cafe’s name has been changed to the Midway where travelers can still get a hot meal and a cold beverage on this lonely stretch of the highway.

 In Budville, between the Budville Trading Company and the old Dixie Bar, the pre-1937 alignment (Old Route 66) splits off of Highway 124 and heads northeast for about 1.5 miles to the centuries-old village of Cubero.
 Initially, this was the site of a pre-Spanish Colonial-era pueblo.
 The earliest known documentation of the village dates to 1776.
 In its early days, the settlement served as a garrison town for the Spanish.